 Improved cardiac function in dogs

 A small study of 24 healthy middle-aged dogs received either a placebo (control group) or rapamycin for 10 weeks (6).
-Results showed no side effects in the rapamycin-treated group compared to placebo-treated dogs, reproducing some of the same beneficial effects described for mTOR inhibition in mice.
+The results showed no adverse effects in the rapamycin-treated group compared to placebo-treated dogs, and some of the same positive effects described for mTOR inhibition in mice were also observed in the rapamycin-treated dogs.
 Additionally, studies have shown improved cardiac function in dogs treated with rapamycin (6).